Section 4.2: Collecting Samples

 Examine how to properly and safely core a tree and collect soil samples and apply this knowledge in the field.

 Demonstrate an understanding of how to measure the diameter of a tree.

 Demonstrate an understanding of the Pythagorean theorem concretely, pictorially, and/or symbolically by solving for the height of the tree.

 What is a Tree Core Sample?

 A tree core sample is a cylindrical section of tree that has been drilled and removed from the tree (see Figure 11).
 Cores start at the bark of a tree and go into the center, or pith, of the tree.
 The length of the tree core depends on the thickness of the tree and how far past the pith you drill to.

 Please note that coring a tree does not harm it.
-The sampling process creates very small holes that do not inhibit the growth of the tree.
-They will leave a mark and the tree will fill it with sap but it does not alter the tree's ability to grow and photosynthesize.
+The sampling process creates very small holes that leave a mark.
+Depending on the time of year, the tree may fill the hole with sap to help with healing but regardless, coring does not alter the tree’s ability to grow and photosynthesize.
 It is like taking a blood sample from humans.
 We restock our supplies and continue to thrive.